papit-fr/fsma/README.md

-# Fast square and multiply modular exponentiation
+# Fast square and multiply modular exponentiation (FSMMAE)

+## Abstract

-Modular exponentiation: (a^b) mod n can be computed using square and multiply exponentiation.
-The present algorythm in this repository describes a faster variant.
+Modular exponentiation: (a^b) mod n can be computed using square and multiply exponentiation algorythm[^1].
+The present algorythm in this repository describes a faster variant stopping the computation when intermediary modulus is 0.

-## Various observations
+## Observations

 ### The modulus of a number by a number that begins with a number it begins with is the same as the modulus of the number by the number it ends with